 You may bring up to 130 students on a single day.

-Camp RIO does not provide transportation for outdoor ed.
-Please speak with your school's transportation department for bus transportation.
+No, Camp RIO does not provide transportation for outdoor ed.
+Please speak with your school's transportation department about bus transportation.
 We would be happy to discuss alternative options with you if you do not have a bus.
+Call us (956) 204-0036

-Many of our indoor facilities are air-conditioned including our newly built cabins.
+Yes, many of our indoor facilities are air-conditioned, including our cabins.

 Yes!
 We have a private room where you can go to take care of this need.